sj74p/finetuning_demo/README.md

 - Missing Packages: Run pip install -r requirements.txt
 - Slow Training: Check whether the script is running on CPU instead of CUDA or MPS
 - Verbose Base Model Output: The base model may generate explanations, subjects, greetings, or extra text.
 The adapters are designed to produce more direct task-specific outputs
-Truncated Outputs: Increase max_new_tokens
-Meaning Drift: Improve dataset quality and add more meaning-preserving examples
+- Meaning Drift: Improve dataset quality and add more meaning-preserving examples

 ### License
 Apache 2.0